[Mark Pritchard in the Chair]

 I welcome the contribution of the hon.
 Member for East Renfrewshire (Paul Masterton), who talked in particular about early years.

 The Minister’s Department has made no indication that it will adopt such plans.
 In fact, its policies will do quite the opposite.
-Will the Minister tell us why, instead of directing resources towards those who need it most, his Department will spend around £1 billion pounds a year on a policy of so-called tax-free childcare, which will be of greatest benefit to those who have £10,000 to spend on childcare?
+Will the Minister tell us why, instead of directing resources towards those who need it most, his Department will spend around £1 billion a year on a policy of so-called tax-free childcare, which will be of greatest benefit to those who have £10,000 to spend on childcare?
 Will the Minister tell us which low-income families he knows who have £10,000 to spend, or will this be another ditched policy?

 Will the Minister tell us why the eligibility criteria for the 30 hours of free childcare will actually mean that tens of thousands of low-income families are not eligible for the extra childcare?
 I am sure he is growing tired of being reminded of promises in the 2015 manifesto that are being broken, but the manifesto pledge was clear, promising that his party would